deutsche-nationalbibliothek/pica-rs/README.md

 ## Installation

+Binaries for Windows, Linux and macOS are available from [GitHub](https://github.com/deutsche-nationalbibliothek/pica-rs/releases).

-In order to install the pica tools a [Rust](https://www.rust-lang.org/) installation is required.
+In order to install the tools from source a [Rust](https://www.rust-lang.org/) installation is required.
 Just follow the [installation guide](https://www.rust-lang.org/learn/get-started) to get the Rust programming language with the `cargo` package manager.
+To build this project from source a Rust 1.58.1 or newer is required.

 To install the latest stable release: